lukaszraczylo/semver-generator/README.md

 * version: is not respected at the moment, introduced for potential backwards compatibility in future
 * force: sets the "starting" version, you don't need to specify this section as the default is always `0`
+* force.commit allows you to set commit hash from which the calculations should start
 * wording: words the program should look for in the git commits to increment (patch|minor|major)

 ### Good to know